hanatos/vkdt/doc/howto/gui-basics/readme.md

-however, sometimes it is necessary or convenient to abstract even more and quickly insert a whole set of modules and set a bulk of parameters. this can be achieved by [presets](../presets/readme.md), which basically just append a fixed list of commands to the graph `.cfg`. slightly more abstract are [blocks](../blocks/readme.md) which insert sub-graphs between two modules and their connectors (which is why a block has to be *inserted before* a module, you can do this in the right panel if you selected a module on the graph.
+however, sometimes it is necessary or convenient to abstract even more and quickly insert a whole set of modules and set a bulk of parameters. this can be achieved by [presets](../presets/readme.md), which basically just append a fixed list of commands to the graph `.cfg`. you can do this in the right panel if you selected a module on the graph.

 ### special instance names